joseph-flinn/site/frontend/posts/engineering-portfolio-management-part4.md

 years.
 However, there is a lot of upfront work that comes along with a serial process which might provide friction in an environment that uses Agile project management.
 The generic stage-and-gate system can be tweaked to work within any environment that a firm has.
-The main idea is to establish Go/Kill decision criteria to optimize the resource investment across the firm as well as making the it transparent.
+The main idea is to establish Go/Kill decision criteria to optimize the resource investment across the firm as well as making it transparent.

 In the software industry, a portfolio management system brings the needed structure to managing project life-cycles.
 I have witnessed too many large software projects go immediately from ideation